nmsaamgov/nmsaamgov.github.io/committees/governance/gov_charter.md

 The president shall be an ex-officio member of the committee, and shall be considered as a member of the committee for all purposes.

+### IV.2.5 Past President as Member

+The immediate past president of the society shall be an ex-officio member of the committee, and shall be considered as a member of the committee for all purposes.

 # Article V: Meetings